 D.S.
 Brewer, Cambridge, 2013.

-- In Press: Book Review through Dalhousie French Studies.
+- Book Review through Dalhousie French Studies.

 Les Oeuvres Complètes de Voltaire 143.
 Corpus des notes marginales 8 Rollin-Sommier.

 - Leaving Home: Geography in Voltaire's Philosophical Tales: Zadig, Micromégas, Candide, and l'Ingénu.
 Doctoral Dissertation, University of Florida, 2012.

 - Translation from French: "Bodies, Odors and Perfumes in Arab-Muslim Societies" Chapter 33 (pages 391-398).
 Published in: The Smell Culture Reader.

 Ed.
 Jim Drobnick.
 Berg Publishers, Oxford, U.K., 2006.

 - Translation from French: "Thick Sauce: Remarks on the Social Relations of the Songhay" Chapter 12 (pages 131-141).
 Published in: The Taste Culture Reader: Experiencing Food and Drink.
 Ed.
 Carolyn Korsmeyer.
 Berg Publishers, Oxford, U.K., 2005.

 - Member, American Association of Teachers of French (AATF), 2014-Present